 What should I do now?

 Ready to invest?
-Then go to your chosen platform’s website, type in the ticker symbol of the investment asset you want to use to invest in the EURO STOXX 50, then click Buy.
+Then go to your chosen platform’s website, type in the ticker symbol of the investment asset you want to use, then click Buy.
 Congratulations, you’re now invested in the EURO STOXX 50 Index!

 Try some of our investment courses for beginners

-Still not ready to invest in the EURO STOXX 50 Index?
+Still not ready to start?
 No problem.
 Get up to speed by reading our easy-to-follow educational investing courses and news updates, right here on this site.